twilio/release-tool/README.md

     -n, --non-interactive  run in non-interactive mode (e.g., in a script) -p, --publish          execute the publish plan
-    -s, --slug             specify the repository slug (owner_name/repo_name) -t, --token            assign the Travis CI token to use -x, --execute          execute the plans (defaults to true unless using Travis CI)
+    -s, --slug             specify the repository slug (owner_name/repo_name) -t, --token            assign the CI token to use -x, --execute          execute the plans (defaults to true unless using Travis CI)

 ```